CARPENTRY AT LANEY

 The program is designed to instruct students in the principles of carpentry and provide participation in all phases of the building process.
 Carpentry students build a new house and/or remodel existing structures.
 By using on and off campus building projects, we teach construction principles, best practices and develop hands on skills.

-If you are having difficulty registering for CARP 230 Stairbuilding, you will need to have a waiver signed which I can do or your counselor will do.
+If you are having difficulty registering for CARP 231 Roof Framing, you may need to have a waiver signed, Karl Seelbach can do so or your counselor will do.
 (There is a math pre-requisite).
-Please contact me on the link above, firstname.lastname@example.org…
+Please contact me on the link above, email@example.com…

 Observe Laney Rough Framing Students stand a wall…